-Axial flow combines have a narrow feeder housing, it will be necessary to raise the front roller to the top position and lock the float of the roller to allow even feed.
+Axial flow combines have a narrow feeder housing, it may be necessary to raise the front roller to the top position and lock the float of the roller to allow even feed.
+Adjustment method is described in the combine manufacturers operators manual.